Dylanandersen35/CourseReviewsApplication/README.md

 * Helped implement database and methods for allowing user to log in
 * Helped to develop functions and fxml for Course search allowing user to add and search

-### [Author 2 - replace this with their name]
+### [Dylan Andersen]

-* Author 2 contributions
+* Implemented functions to handle various buttons in each scene
-* as a bulleted list
+* Helped handle the ratings for each course
-* each line starts with an asterisk and a space
+* Helped debug code

 ### [Max Caboti-Jones]